-Victor Nichols S Age: 64 Skills and Qualifications: • Extensive business and senior executive experience Committees: • Audit Director Since: 2019 Public company board experience Knowledge of the Company and on-going service as a Company Director Public Company Directorships Held During the Past 5 Years: • Revlon, Inc. (2019 - present) • Bank of Hawaii Corporation (2014 - present) • Zovio Inc. (formerly known as Bridgepoint Education, Inc.) (2014 - present)
+Victor Nicho ls Age: 65 Skills and Qualifications: • Extensive business and senior executive experience Committees: • Audit Director Since: 2019 Public company board experience Knowledge of the Company and on-going service as a Company Director Public Company Directorships Held During the Past 5 Years: Revlon, Inc. (2019 - present) Bank of Hawaii Corporation (2014 - present) Zovio Inc. (formerly known as Bridgepoint Education, Inc.) (2014 - present)

 Mr. Nichols has been a Director of the Company since June 2019 and has been a member of the Company's Audit Committee since July 2020.
-Mr. Nichols is currently an investor and strategic advisor.
-Since 2014, Mr. Nichols has served on the Board of Bank of Hawaii Corporation and Zovio Inc. (formerly known as Bridgepoint Education, Inc.).
-Mr. Nichols served as an independent advisor to Vericast (formerly known as Harland Clarke Holdings Corp.) ("Vericast") from June 2019 to March 2020.
+Mr. Nichols is currently an investor and strategic advisor, and the sole Manager operating under Ferrington Green Associates, LLC.
+Mr. Nichols served as an independent Advisor to Vericast from June 2019 to March 2020.
 Vericast is a portfolio of companies optimizing customer relationships through a broad variety of omnichannel solutions and is a wholly-owned subsidiary of MacAndrews & Forbes.
-Mr. Nichols served as a member of the Board of Vericast from January 2017 to June 2019, served as its Chief Executive Officer from January 2017 until December 2018 and served as its Chairman from January 2019 to June 2019.
+Mr. Nichols served as a member of the Board of Directors of Vericast from January 2017 to June 2019, served as its Chief Executive Officer from January 2017 until December 2018 and served as its Chairman from January 2019 to June 2019.
 Mr. Nichols served as Chief Executive Officer of Valassis Communications, Inc., a wholly-owned subsidiary of Vericast, from April 2015 through December 2016.
-He served as Chief Executive Officer for North America at Experian plc from January 2010 through March 2014, as well as Managing Director for the U.K. and EMEA at Experian plc from February 2008 until January 2010.
+He served as Chief Executive Officer for North America at Experian plc from January 2010 through March 2014, as well as Managing Director for the U.K. and EMEA at Experian from February 2008 until January 2010.
+Mr. Nichols also led the Experian Internet businesses from February 2007 until February 2008.
 Prior to that, Mr. Nichols served as Chief Information Officer for Wells Fargo & Company, as Chief Executive Officer of Vicor, Inc., as President of Safeguard Business Systems Inc., as well as having served in various senior leadership positions at Bank of America Corporation.
-Mr. Nichols also served as Chairman of the Board of Crystal Cove Conservancy from 2014 to 2017.
+Mr. Nichols also served as Chairman of the Board of Directors of Crystal Cove Conservancy from 2014 to 2017.
+In addition, Mr. Nichols is a past member of the Economics Leadership Council, University of California, San Diego and served on the Leadership Council for UCI Bren School of Information and Computer Sciences and on the Dean's Advisory Board, University of California, Irvine Merage School.
+Mr. Nichols also currently serves on the Board of Make-A-Wish International.

-Debra Perelman Age: 47 Director Since: 2015 Skills and Qualifications: Senior executive and business experience Public company board experience Knowledge of the Company, both as an executive and as a Company Director Committees: • None Public Company Directorships Held During the Past 5 Years: • Revlon, Inc. (2015 - present) • Revlon Consumer Products Corporation (May 2018 - present) • Scientific Games Corporation (2014 - 2015)
+Debra Pereln an Age: 48 Skills and Qualifications: • Senior executive and business experience Committees: • None Director Since: 2015 Public company board experience Knowledge of the Company, both as an executive and as a Company Director Public Company Directorships Held During the Past 5 Years: • Revlon, Inc. (2015 - present) • Revlon Consumer Products Corporation (May 2018 - present)